jf26028/Jeff/README.md

         }
     }

-Call initialise from the Global.asax.cs:
+Then call initialise from the Global.asax.cs:

     public class Global : HttpApplication
     {